tonytvo/blog-generator/content/blog/1-page-marketing-plan/index.md

 ## Selecting Your Target Market
 - You must be extremely focused on one niche here.
-- Goal of ad is for prospects to say “hey, that’s for me”.
+- Goal of an ad is for prospects to say “Hey, that’s for me”.
 - Dominate one niche, then move to the next.
-Never do all at once.
+Never do it all at once.
-- Use PVP index to find ideal target market.
+- Use the PVP index to find the ideal target market.
 - Be as specific as possible.
 - Create an avatar for your target customer.

 ## Crafting Your Message
 - One ad, one objective.
-- If something in the ad isn’t helping you achieve that objective, you should get rid of it (including things like company name/logo)
+- If something in the ad isn’t helping you achieve that objective, you should get rid of it (including things like the company name/logo)
 - Rather than try and sell directly, just get prospects to indicate interest.
-- Develop a unique selling proposition (USP): entire goal of USP is to answer question about why someone should buy from you rather than from nearest competitor.
+- Develop a unique selling proposition (USP): entire goal of USP is to answer questions about why someone should buy from you rather than from the nearest competitor.
 - Avoid things like “quality” and “great service”.
 - You know you’re marketing your business as a commodity when prospects start the conversation by asking you about price.
 - Two questions you must ask yourself:
   - Why should they buy?
   - Why should they buy from me?
-- The uniqueness can come from the way it’s packaged, delivered, supported or even sold.
+- The uniqueness can come from the way it’s packaged, delivered, supported, or even sold.
 - **When you confuse them, you lose them.**
 - Create your elevator pitch:
 - You know [problem]?
 Well, what we do is [solution].
 In fact, [proof].
 - **Purchasing is done with emotions and justified with logic after the fact.**
 - Avoid boring, “professional” sounding copy, and use emotional, strong sales copy with compelling calls to action.
 - People love authenticity, personality, and opinion.
 Even if they don’t agree with you, they’ll respect you for being real and open.
-- Take advantage of this by adding video to your website featuring you.
+- Take advantage of this by adding a video to your website featuring you.
 - Address “elephants in the room” - things all your customers think about but no one wants to bring up.
 - Use “the enemy in common” in your copy.
 - Here’s my take on naming— if you need to explain the name, to me that’s an automatic fail.
-The **title should equal content.**
+The **title should equal the content.**
 - **Always choose clarity over cleverness.**

 ## Reaching Prospects with Advertising Media
 - Hire experts that specialize in whatever media you decide is right for your campaign.
 - You must know customer acquisition cost and lifetime value to track marketing success.
-- A successful marketing campaign has three elements: market, message and media - you must hit all three for a successful campaign.
+- A successful marketing campaign has three elements: market, message, and media - you must hit all three for a successful campaign.
 - Try and own your own marketing resources: build an email list, a website, a blog, etc.
 - Email marketing tips: don’t spam, be human, use a commercial system, give them value, and automate.
 - Snail mail is a great way to complement email.
 - Try and have at least 5 different sources of new leads and customers, and try and make them paid media (reliable and forces your to focus on ROI).

-# Act II: The “During” Phase
-- In this phase, you’re dealing with leads, people who know you and have indicated interest in what you offer by responding to your marketing message.
-Here you’ll capture them into a database, nurture them with regular value-add information and convert them into paying customers.
-The goal here is to get them to buy for the first time.

-## Capturing Leads
-- When interested leads respond to your ads, you put them in a database so you can build value for them, position yourself as an authority and create a relationship built on trust.
-- Why do some businesses get a constant flow of leads and prospects while others struggle to get any?
-The answer is the same as the answer to our personal flight dilemma— infrastructure.
-Some businesses have built a marketing infrastructure that constantly brings in new leads, follows them up, nurtures and converts them into raving fan customers.
-- To build a system, we need to think it through from start to end.
-We need to understand how it works and what resources we’ll need to run it.
-- You want all leads and customer interactions to end up in your CRM.

-## Nurturing Leads
-- In marketing, **the money is in the follow-up.**
-- Immediately after you’ve captured a lead, they should go into your system, where repeated contacts are made over time.
-- Contact does not mean obnoxiously trying to pester leads into buying.
-You build a relationship, giving them value in advance of them buying anything from you, building trust and demonstrating authority in your field of expertise in the process.
-- Now that you have a database of high-probability prospects, **your job is to market to them until they buy or die.**
-- **Instead of being a pest, I advocate becoming a welcome guest**.
-Send your high-probability prospects a continuous stream of value until they’re ready to buy.
-- A “shock and awe package” is one of the best ways to be mind-blowingly amazing.
-A shock and awe package is essentially a physical box that you mail or deliver to prospects full of unique, benefit-laden assets related to your business and industry.
-- One of the commonalities amongst high-growth businesses is that they focus heavily on marketing and make a lot of offers.
-Some of these offers end up being misses and some end up being hits.
-- Could it really be that simple?
-Making more compelling and more frequent offers?
-The short answer is, yes.
-- Develop a marketing calendar for all your marketing activities, and assign someone responsibility.
-Ideally hire or outsource.
-- In addition to scheduled activities, think about event-triggered activities.
-- A rule of thumb I like to use is **if someone else can do it 80% as good as you can, then you should delegate it.**

-## Sales Conversion
-- By the time you get prospects to the point of sales conversion, they should already be pre-framed, pre-motivated and pre-interested and essentially asking to buy from you.
-If you have to convince them or put on the hard sell, then you likely need to improve your lead nurturing process.
-- Once you’ve reached a level of competence, **the real profit comes from the way you market yourself.**
-- Resolve to stop positioning yourself as a commodity and competing solely on price.
-The result to your bottom line will be phenomenal.
-- Instead, you need to move towards the model of “educate, educate, educate.”
-With education, you build trust.
-- You must stop selling and start educating, consulting and advising prospects about the benefits your products and services deliver compared to each and every competitor in your category.
-- **This would be a good time to share with you my definition of an entrepreneur: “someone who solves people’s problems at a profit.”**
-- Bottom line, don’t let them think you are in sales for one second.
-- Consultative, advisory selling is the most cost-effective, the most enduring, the most impactful and the most powerful marketing strategy a business owner could ever devise.
-- Pricing strategies:
-  - Offer just a “standard” and “premium” option (priced about +50% but offering 2x+ value).
-  - Offer unlimited variation of your product/service.
-  - Add ultra-high-ticket item.
-  - Resist urge to discount.
-  - Invite them to try before buying.
-  - Make payment easy, and if possible offer payment plans.

 # Act III: The “After” Phase